 This is my favourite!
 When we ask our customers this question they always look at us as if we're about to burst into a clever 5 line limerick… we're not, it’s a genuine question.

-“For if the 1mtr boundary is crossed
+“If the 1 metre boundary is crossed

-- Do you live in a
+Do you live in a

 If you’re not in a conservation area and you are not in a listed building, you don’t need permission.

 Again, this is just CRAZY!
-I can get a two storey building under 4mtrs but it’s really hard to do that – chances are if you’re going two storey then you’re already doing Building Control so will need Planning regardless.
+I can get a two storey building under 4m but it’s really hard to do that – chances are if you’re going two storey then you’re already doing Building Control so will need Planning regardless.

-- Is your shed being used to create a boundary?
+- Is your summerhouse being used

 So let us say if you’re thinking of putting your building inline with the front elevation of your house to create a boundary between you and the rest of the WORLD then… The council will want to tell you what colour to paint it and maybe say you can’t put it there at all because you have too many freckles (no-one understands their logic, no-one).

-take up more than 50% of your garden area?
+take up more than 50%